ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 If any of these requirements are not met, the client MUST treat this proxying attempt as failed and close the connection.

-For example, the IP proxy could respond with:
+For example, the server could respond with:

 ~~~ http-message
 HTTP/1.1 101 Switching Protocols